Christianity in Malaysia: Church buildings

 Church of the Divine Mercy in Shah Alam.
 The church was built in an industrial area.

-Churches are allowed in Malaysia, though there are restrictions on construction of new churches through discriminatory zoning laws.
+Churches are allowed in Malaysia, though there are restrictions on construction of new churches due to zoning laws.
 No pre-existing churches have been closed down by the government and no standing congregations have been disbanded.
 However, it is difficult to build new churches.
 For instance, it took more than twenty years for the local council in Shah Alam to allow a church to be built there, with an additional condition that the church must look like a factory and not a more conventional church appearance.
-However, new churches is allowed and easy to apply a new land in East Malaysia due to the 67.9% people living in East Malaysia is a Christians (based on diversity and harmony law in East Malaysia).
+However, new churches are allowed and easy to apply for in East Malaysia due to the 67.9% of people living in East Malaysia being Christians.
 Most of the time, new churches are started in a clandestine manner as ordinary businesses in shops, especially in major cities like Kuala Lumpur.

 Some of Malaysia's notable current churches include St. John's Cathedral in Kuala Lumpur, St. Joseph's Cathedral in Kuching, Sacred Heart Cathedral in Kota Kinabalu, St. Michael's Church in Penampang and Christ Church in Malacca City.